Now being offered fully online

 Research in Creativity, Collaboration and Design Thinking

-This course explores the foundational literature base and supplemental research resources in the fields of creativity and design.
+This course explores the foundational literature base and supplemental research resources in the fields of creativity, collaboration and design thinking.
 Participants will be engaging in an online community of inquiry to enhance the growth and development of research awareness as it applies to personal and peer research interests.
 This development is based on evidence of metacognitive growth and articulation of process documentation fortified with pertinent citation of research resources to enhance the depth of understanding of developing research contexts of ongoing design work.
+The group will collaborate to assemble a comprehensive academic literature review resource to serve group members in their professional environments and future graduate studies in education.
+Ongoing group and individual program projects that carry on through this course serve as an action research base for this course.

 Term 3 - Winter